hanabi/hanabi.github.io/docs/level-10.md

 - First, see the section on the *[Stacked Finesse](level-5.md#the-stacked-finesse)*.
 - *Stacked Finesses* are encouraged, since they have few downsides.
 - However, players should **never** stack a *Bluff* on top of a player who is *Finessed*.
 This is because the blind-playing player will assume that a *Layered Finesse* is occurring and go on to play the card from the first *Finesse*.
-This means that the *Bluff* will not be resolved immediately, violating *Lie Principle*. (*Lie Principle* is one of the most important principles!)
-Typically, when this mistake happens, the team will go on to lose the game, because severe *Information Desynchronization* will occur.
+This means that the *Bluff* will not be resolved immediately, violating *Lie Principle*.
+This mistake is really bad because it causes severe *Information Desynchronization*.